CivicLabsBelgium/ShowMeFinance/OpenFIGI_mapping_in_R.md

 Following the initial goal to obtain information on the secondary market of sovereign bonds and investigate vulture funds, the focus is here on a sovereign bond from Italy.
 Sovereign bonds are found in the Non-equity CSV files of the ESMA Systematic Internaliser Calculations.

-Posterior to the mapping job, the original CSV file from the SI list has been uploaded and cleaned in RStudio, this part is dealt with in (INTERNAL LINK)
+Posterior to the mapping job, [the original CSV file from the SI list has been uploaded and cleaned in RStudio](https://github.com/CivicLabsBelgium/ShowMeFinance/blob/master/Import_ISIN_list_in_R.md).

 ## Data from the ESMA